JosueLara22/PicknPlace-for-Open_Manipulator/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Prerequisites
-For the implementation you will need Ubuntu 20.04 on your computer.
+For the implementation you will need Ubuntu 20.04 on your computer (not recommended on Virtual Box).
 ### Installation
 1. Install ROS Noetic: User must be admin to proceed
 2. Install Github